Many people find relief by wearing a Compression Brace and incorporating gentle exercises into their daily routine

 2. Perform dorsiflexion exercises: with the brace still on, pull your foot up toward you for 3 sets of 10 repetitions.

-This combination helps release the fascia, improve flexibility, and reduce first-step pain when you start walking.
+This combination helps release the fascia and improve flexibility when you start walking.

 ☀️ Lunch Recovery – Knee To Wall Calf Stretching